habitat-sh/habitat/components/docs-chef-io/content/habitat/get_started.md

 1. Commit the change into the default branch of the sample-node-app repository and push the commit up to your fork of sample-node-app.

-1. If your terminal is still running the Supervisor log, continue to the next step; otherwise, rerun the steps from the previous sections of this guide:
+1. If your terminal is still running the Supervisor log, continue to the next step.
+Otherwise, rerun the steps to load the service and view the Supervisor log.

    1. Expose port 8000.